Center for Health Emergency Preparedness and Response (CHEPR)

 Response and Recovery Unit

-The Response and Recovery Unit is dedicated to preparing, staffing, and training HHS enterprise employees to respond to state-wide disasters, building partnerships with both public and private organizations through agreements and contracts that are used in disaster response, managing disaster response resources, and developing operational guides and procedures for disaster response.
-The unit provides tactical communications capacity for disaster response and supports the Texas Public Health Information Network.
+The Response and Recovery Unit is dedicated to preparing, staffing, and training HHS enterprise employees to respond to state-wide disasters, building partnerships with both public and private organizations through agreements and contracts that are used in disaster response, managing disaster responses and resources, and developing operational guides and procedures for disaster response.
+The unit provides tactical communications capacity for disaster response and supports the Texas Health Alert Network (TxHAN).
 This unit will serve as the agency’s emergency operations center, monitoring the state 24/7/365 for potential public health emergencies.

 The Preparedness Coordination Branch works actively and collaboratively with internal and external partners to build a well-prepared health and medical community in Texas.
 This Branch prepares partners for health and medical response operations through the management and integration of planning, training, and exercise activities at the state, regional, and local levels of government.

 Texas Department of State Health Services Center for Health Emergency Preparedness and Response - MC 1926